-Graphic OLED graphic display screen C presents an abbreviated, intui-Display Uses a screen saver, so if the screen goes dim or dark, simply push the jog-wheel knob or BACK button once to bring the screen back to life.
+OLED graphic display screen C presents an abbreviated, intuitive setup menu tree in an easy-to-follow format.
+The display uses a screen saver, so if the screen goes dim or dark, simply push the jog-wheel knob or BACK button once to bring the screen back to life.
 No selection or change is made with this wakeup call.

+Local Alarms

-- Local Alarms Front-panel alarm LEDs D indicate critical reception errors.
-Programming the alarm thresholds and delays is accomplished through the Web interface as described starting on Page 22. - Level Meters LED-segment meters E are LEFT and RIGHT channel audio level indicators with peak response to program dynamics.
+Front-panel alarm LEDs D indicate critical reception errors.
+Programming the alarm thresholds and delays is accomplished through the Web interface as described starting on Page 22.

+Level Meters

+LED-segment meters E are LEFT and RIGHT channel audio level indicators with peak response to program dynamics.
 A floating peak-hold segment catches the most recent peak level.

-The full-scale OdB reference corresponds to $\pm 75$ kHz monaural-FM modulation.
-Meter scaling is linear at 3dB per segment down to -18dB, then 6dB per segment to -30dB.
+The full-scale 0dB reference corresponds to $\pm 75 \mathrm{kHz}$ monaural-FM modulation.
+Meter scaling is linear at 3dB per segment down to $-18 \mathrm{dB}$, then 6dB per segment to $-30 \mathrm{dB}$.

-Because these meters are peak- rather than average- or VUresponding, you'll find that they will probably hover right at the top of the scale during most music programming, which sadly nowadays has very limited dynamic range.
+Because these meters are peak- rather than average- or VU-responding, you'll find that they will probably hover right at the top of the scale during most music programming, which sadly nowadays has very limited dynamic range.

-Menu Timeout and Screensaver After making and saving a setting, you may press the BACK button to return to the Main Menu screen, or simply leave any current screen showing.
+Menu Timeout and Screensaver

+After making and saving a setting, you may press the BACK button to return to the Main Menu screen, or simply leave any current screen showing.